 Now would be a good time to sign up for an Agent Services Account with HMRC.
 Doing this enables you to sign your clients up to MTD and access their accounts on their behalf.
 You will need to make sure that when you’ve signed your clients up to this service, you make them aware that from that moment on, they must keep their records digitally to comply with MTD.

 Ensure that you stay ahead of the game of MTD by signing up to receive regular blog posts from HMRC on MTD.
 Once you have received these, you can divulge the information to your clients as it will keep MTD in their minds, and will also allow them to remember what responsibilities they have towards the subject themselves.

 Leave enough time to adapt

-Moving to digital record keeping is going to be a challenge, and for some it will prove more challenging than others.
+Moving to digital record keeping is going to be a challenge, and for some, it will prove more challenging than others.
 As a result of this switch, you need to ensure you have the time to work through finding new ways of working, whilst dealing with any errors that may be made in the transitional process.
-Speak to your clients and build in a schedule that allows time for an increased workload initially.
+Speak to your clients and build a schedule that allows time for an increased workload initially.

 For more information on Making Tax Digital, please search online or visit the HMRC website where you will have access to a wide range of materials and information relating specifically to the subject.